Iwyn-j/Futuristic-Portfolio-Design/EMAILJS_SETUP_GUIDE.md

 {{message}}

 ---
-This email was sent from your portfolio contact form.
+This email was sent from Iwyn Joseph's portfolio contact form.
 ```

 4. Save the template and note down your **Template ID**